scalacenter/bloop/website/content/docs/bloop-basics.md

 toc = true
 weight = 2
 draft = false
-title = "The basics of bloop"
+title = "Bloop basics"
 date = "2018-02-09T10:15:00+01:00"
-description = "What is bloop and which problems does it solve?" bref = "Learn the ideas behind bloop, which problems solve and how it's designed."
+description = "What is bloop and which problems does it solve?" bref = "Learn the ideas behind bloop, which problems it solves and how it's designed"
 +++

-## An overview of Bloop
+## Design goals

 Bloop is a Scala command-line tool and build server developed at the Scala Center to make the compile and test feedback loop as tight as possible.
 This means a faster and more productive developer workflow.

-### A common pain point
+### Tigth feedback loop

 Edit, compile and test workflows are the bread and butter of our daily jobs.
 When our build is slow to respond, our productivity drops.
-Can Scala get as tight edit/compile/test workflows as in Clojure or OCaml?
 Bloop is a command-line tool and build server that brings you a tighter developer workflow.
-Slow Scala compile times can often be attributed to the slugishness of our build tool, and `bloop` finds a solution to them.
+Slow Scala compile times can often be attributed to the slugishness of our build tool, and `bloop` aims to address them.

 We have created bloop to make you productive without getting in your way.
-We focus on how you can be faster at writing Scala code using your current build tool, whether it’s sbt, Maven or Gradle—without reinventing the wheel with a new build tool.
+We focus on how you can be faster at writing Scala code using your current build tool, whether it’s sbt, Maven or Gradle.

-### The main goal
+### Run as fast as possible

-The primary goal of bloop is to keep your hot compilers around.
+The primary goal of bloop is to run core tasks as fast as possible.

+#### Hot compilers

+One of the primary ways Bloop achieves its goal is by caching hot compilers across all developer tools (IDEs, build tools, terminals).

 A hot compiler is a long-running compiler that has been heavily optimized by JVM's [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) and